gahlberg/fit/README.md

 Author: Alex Harvey, @meshmeld""")
 Fit Files for Download

-see requirements for Installation steps.
+see requirements.txt for Installation instruction steps.